 Amsterdam Tulip Museum

-The Amsterdam Tulip Museum is a colorful corner to visit year-round.
-This small museum along the Prinsengracht canal delivers a deep dive into the Himalayan origins of the bulb and the fascinating tulip mania that swept through the country in the 17th century.
-Other parts of the museum feature tulip-themed Ottoman ceramics and industry artifacts, and the gift shop sells certified bags of bulbs from a range of species.
+The Amsterdam Tulip Museum is a colorful corner to visit throughout the year.
+This small museum along the Prinsengracht canal delivers a deep dive into the Himalayan origins of the bulb and the fascinating tulip mania that swept through the country during the 17th century.
+Other parts of the museum feature tulip-themed Ottoman ceramics and industry artifacts, and the gift shop (which you can access without a ticket) sells certified bags of bulbs from a range of species.

-Keukenhof gardens consists of more than 79 acres filled with 800 varieties of tulips.
+Keukenhof gardens contains more than 79 acres filled with 800 varieties of tulips.

 Courtesy of Keukenhof